mohnishm/Simple-CRUD-API/README.md

 # Simple-CRUD-API
-A simple CRUD API made in spring boot using jpa, h2, lombok & swagger.
+A simple CRUD API made in spring boot using mongodb, lombok & swagger.

 ## How to run
 Run the application by right clicking on ProjectApplication and clicking on run.